 Gabrielle Massey is a prosecutor in the major crimes division of the Texas Attorney General’s office, and a founding board member of Collective Liberty.
 Prior to joining the Attorney General’s Office, Gabby was a felony prosecutor with the McLennan County District Attorney’s office for over seven and a half years.
 She was the first chief prosecutor of the Special Victims Unit, which prosecutes all human trafficking cases, as well as child sexual abuse, serious bodily injury to child victims, and felony family violence criminal cases in McLennan County.
 She also supervised civil attorneys who represent the State of Texas in child protective services and protective orders.
 In her time with the McLennan County District Attorney’s office Gabby prosecuted approximately 100 felony criminal trials including the first human trafficking jury trial to be tried in McLennan County.

 Prior to returning to her native Waco and joining the DA’s Office Gabby was a criminal defense attorney in the Dallas/Fort Worth metroplex for five years.
-Since being a prosecutor, Gabby has trained Texas prosecutors, law enforcement, and probation officers, as well as spoken on child abuse, human trafficking, family violence and prosecution in the community and state wide.
+Since becoming a prosecutor, Gabby has trained Texas prosecutors, law enforcement, and probation officers, as well as spoken on child abuse, human trafficking, family violence and prosecution in the community and state wide.

 Meghan Carton is a founding board member of Collective Liberty, primarily serving as a subject matter expert on policy and strategy.
 Mrs. Carton has over a decade of experience with government and public service.
 Most recently she served as a specialist at the Polaris Project where she focused on working with city and state legislators to craft new or updated legislation to target business loopholes that allowed trafficking venues to flourish, training over 500 regulatory enforcement officials on improving cultural competency and spotting/reacting to potential trafficking situations, and raising community awareness about this issue by providing print and video media interviews.